ralfspoeth/json/README.md

-The two only instances of type `Boolean` are `true` and `false` in JSON notation; we model them as an enum because it is implicitly final and the behaviour of its `equals` and `hashCode` methods comes without any surprises.
+The two only instances of type `Boolean` are `true` and `false` in JSON notation; we model them as an enum because it is implicitly final and the behavior of its `equals` and `hashCode` methods comes without any surprises.